01Trace Your Origins in Your Story

 Does My Brand Have a Story?

 Every brand must have one.
 Witness the extension of the local food movement towards "heritage" breeds of domestic farm animals and heritage seeds.
-By "harkening back" to days gone by, this movement has implied that these breeds and seeds are more authentic, or more nutritious, or more tasty.
+By "harkening back" to days gone by, this movement has implied that these breeds and seeds are more authentic, more nutritious, or tastier.
 We see more and more brands carefully articulating their "backstory" and building it into their brand.